antiAIbyTsinghua/antiAI/README.md

 tensorflow==2.4.1

 # Usage
-For the first time use, you can test it by:
+For the first time use, you can download it by:

     git clone https://github.com/antiAIbyTsinghua/antiAI
     cd antiAI